 Every food business administrator concerned with the production, preparation, storehouse, circulation & sale of food products should mandatorily acquire the FSSAI Registration or License.
-FSSAI Registration is distinct from FSSAI License i.e. it is dependent on the size as well as type of the business, FBO should acquire the required registration or license.
+FSSAI Registration is distinct from FSSAI License i.e. it is dependent on the size as well as the type of the business, FBO should acquire the required registration or license.

 It is a 14-digit registration or a license number that is engraved on all the food containers.
 This enrollment process aims to build more responsibility on the FBO to manage the excellence of the food products.
 FSSAI enrollment is needed for every petty food business operator.
 A trivial food business operator is any person or entity who: